andysingal/Spark/README.md

 The community of Spark developers maintains a list of third-party Spark packages as part of the growing ecosystem (see Figure 1-2).
 This rich ecosystem of packages includes Spark connectors for a variety of external data sources, performance monitors, and more.

   <p>

+## Technologies Covered

+As part of this custom image built by us, we have included the following.
+* Hadoop (HDFS, YARN, and Map Reduce)
+* Hive
+* Spark 2
+* Spark 3
+* Jupyter based environment

+## Setup Hadoop and Spark Lab

+### Pre-requisites

+Here are the pre-requisites to setup the Hadoop and Spark lab.
+* Memory: 16 GB RAM
+* CPU: At least Quadcore
+* If you are using Windows or Mac, make sure to setup Docker Desktop.
+* If your system does not meet the requirement, you need to setup environment using AWS Cloud9.
+* Even if you have 16 GB RAM and the Quadcore CPU, the system might slow down once we start the docker containers due to the requirements of the resources.
+You can always use AWS Cloud9 as fallback option.
+* In my case, I will be demonstrating using Cloud9.

+### Configure Docker Desktop

+If you are using Windows or Mac, you need to change the settings to use as much resources as possible.
+* Go to Docker Desktop preferences.
+* Change memory to 12 GB.
+* Change CPUs to the maximum number.

 ![Spark](https://github.com/andysingal/Spark/blob/main/Screenshot%202023-05-25%20at%204.55.40%20PM.png)